amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

-Tulu and literary Telugu having second-person pronominal forms starting with the vowel `i`/`ī`, spoken Tamil having the pronominal forms starting with the vowel `u`  instead of `i`/`ī` and the literary Tamil having pronominal forms starting with the consonant `n` but including the same vowel `u` work against the case that `nīn`/`nin` is the second-person pronominal root.
+Tulu and literary Telugu having second-person pronominal forms starting with the vowel `i`/`ī`, spoken Tamil having the pronominal forms starting with the vowel `u`  instead of `i`/`ī` and the literary Tamil having pronominal forms starting with the consonant `n` but including the same vowel `u`, work against the case that `nīn`/`nin` is the second-person pronominal root.

 - > The compound sound of 'ñj' or 'ny,' in the Malayâla 'ñjân' or 'nyân' is a middle point between 'n' of 'nân,' and the 'y' of 'yân.'
 It is a softened and nasalised form of 'n,' from which the change to 'y' is easily made.
 In like manner, 'nîn,' the original form of the pronoun of the second person singular in all the Drâvidian dialects, has become in Tamil, first 'nîÿ,' then 'nî;' and in the verbal terminations 'aiy,' 'i,' and 'ei.'
 [From page [294](Introduction%20and%20Context.md#a-comparative-grammar-of-the-dravidian-chapter-pronouns-page-294)]

-Even though this argument might seem plausible at first sight, it does not survive careful scrutiny (at least in case of the second-person pronoun).
+Even though this argument might seem plausible at first sight, it does not survive careful scrutiny (at least in the case of the second-person pronoun).
-As in the mentioned first-person pronouns, there are no examples of the `ñ` (ostensibly, middle point between `n` and `y`) turning into `y` in Malayalam, Tamil or Tulu.
+As in the mentioned first-person pronouns, there are no other examples of the `ñ` (ostensibly, middle point between `n` and `y`) turning into `y` in Malayalam, Tamil or Tulu.
 In fact, there are no second-person pronominal forms like `ñī`/`ñi` or `yī`/`yi` in any of these languages.
 Besides, the nasal consonants `ñ` and `ṅ` are found in Malayalam much more than in other Dravidian languages.
 So, it seems inappropriate to include such a process among the processes involved in producing the second-person pronominal forms without considering the obvious possibility that this might be a process specific to Malayalam.
-Likewise, the argument that `nīn` has turned first into `nīy` and then into `nī` doesn't hold water, because the trailing `n` in `nīn` is originally just a nasalisation; i.e., `nīm̐`/`n̪ĩː`; the nasalisation turns into `n` to form `nīn` or disappears to form `nī`.
+Likewise, the argument that `nīn` has turned first into `nīy` and then into `nī` doesn't hold water, because the trailing `n` in `nīn` is originally just a nasalisation; i.e., `nīm̐`/`n̪ĩː`; that nasalisation turns into `n` to form `nīn` or disappears to form `nī`.
-More details on these processes can be seen [here](ಅನುಸ್ವಾರದ%20ಅನುಸಾರ.md#ಅರ್ಧಅನುಸ್ವಾರದ-ಸ್ವರೂಪ).
+More details on these processes involving nasalisation can be seen [here](ಅನುಸ್ವಾರದ%20ಅನುಸಾರ.md#ಅರ್ಧಅನುಸ್ವಾರದ-ಸ್ವರೂಪ).
 In fact, the process of `n` turning into `ñ`, then into `y` and eventually disappearing is inaccurate not just in the case of the second-person pronouns but also in the case the first-person as will be discussed [later]().